httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 - the key material and algorithm are appropriate for the context of the message
 - the signature is within expected time boundaries
 - the signature covers the expected content, including any critical components
+- the list of covered components is applicable to the context of the message

+In addition to the application requirement definitions listed in {{application}}, the following security considerations provide discussion and context to the requirements of creating and verifying signatures on HTTP messages.

 ## Signature Verification Skipping {#security-ignore}